Fort Collins, Colorado: History

 Settlers began arriving in the vicinity of the fort nearly immediately.
 The fort was decommissioned in 1867.
 The original fort site is now adjacent to the present historic "Old Town" portion of the city.
 The first school and church opened in 1866, and the town was platted in 1867.
 The civilian population of Fort Collins, led by local businessman Joseph Mason, led an effort to relocate the county seat to Fort Collins from LaPorte, and they were successful in 1868.

 The city's first population boom came in 1872, with the establishment of an agricultural colony.
 Hundreds of settlers arrived, developing lots just south of the original Old Town.
 Tension between new settlers and earlier inhabitants led to political divisions in the new town, which was incorporated in 1873.
 Although the Colorado Agricultural College was founded in 1870, the first classes were held in 1879.

+The Town of Fort Collins was incorporated on February 12, 1883.
 The 1880s saw the construction of a number of elegant homes and commercial buildings and the growth of a distinctive identity for Fort Collins.
 Stone quarrying, sugar-beet farming, chestnut farming and the slaughter of sheep were among the area's earliest industries.
-During this the early 1800's many early settlers planted new plants such as beets, chestnuts; specifically horse-chestnuts (Aesculus hippocastanum), an ornamental species from the Balkans.
+During this the early 1800s many early settlers planted new plants such as beets, chestnuts; specifically horse-chestnuts (Aesculus hippocastanum), an ornamental species from the Balkans.
 These planted crops, served as an essential stepping stone in the change of the unique agricultural landscape that emerged in the Front Range.
 Beet tops, an industry supported by the college and its associated agricultural experiment station, proved to be an excellent and abundant food for local sheep, and by the early 1900s the area was being referred to as the "Lamb feeding capital of the world".
 In 1901 the Great Western sugar processing plant was built in the neighboring city of Loveland.